 You will want to fish with a longer rod, somewhere in the 9’6″ to 11″ length with a softer action.
 After all, you don’t want to rip the bait off as you try and cast it a country mile towards those salmon!

-Rig a big sliding float with the appropriate sinker size to get it out as far as possible.
-Run a 3′ to 4′ – 25 pound leader to two 3/0 octopus hooks and rig your cut-plug herring.
+Rig a 1 to 2 Ounce sliding float with the appropriate sinker size to get it out as far as possible.
+Run a 3′ to 4′ Herring Leader and rig your cut-plug herring.
 If the current is moving, you can let it sit out there and it will actively spin as it pulls against the current.
 Chinook and Coho can’t resist a cut-plug herring.

 Fly Fishing Puget Sound’s Beaches